jkuhno/ragis/README.md

 ##### Assign **User.Read.All** Permissions (Microsoft Graph API):

+This permission is needed to query Entra ID user details.

 1. **Navigate to API Permissions**:
    - On the Service Principal’s page, click **API permissions** in the left navigation pane.